 The NextFit has deep head wings to protect against side-impact crashes, a steel-reinforced frame and energy-absorbing foam.
 It receives very good marks for crash protection in independent testing.
 Like all convertibles, the seat has a five-point harness, chest clip, and tether for use forward-facing.

-The Boulevard features Britax SafeCell crash protection: an impact-absorbing base, top tether, harness, and steel frame.
-The seat also has a deep shell and beefed-up head protection.
-It receives very good marks for crash protection in independent testing.
-Like all convertibles, the Boulevard has a five-point harness, chest clip, and tether for use forward-facing.
-Unlike the NextFit, you can use the tether rear-facing for an additional layer of protection, or purchase an optional anti-rebound bar from Britax for $20.
+The Boulevard receives solid marks in independent safety tests.
+It features Britax SafeCell crash protection: an impact-absorbing base, top tether, harness, and steel frame.
+It also has a deep shell and beefed-up head protection.
+Like all convertibles, it has a five-point harness, chest clip, and tether for use forward-facing.
+The harness makes an audible click when it is properly tightened.
+You can also purchase an optional anti-rebound bar from Britax for $20.
 Note that Britax recalled some ClickTight Boulevards in August 2015 because the harness adjuster was sticking in the "release" position.
-This recall does not apply to non-ClickTight Boulevards, however.
+Double-check affected models at the Britax website before buying.